MSpilari/voucher-system/README.md

 - **Generate Tokens**: A unique voucher token can be generated and displayed in the form of a stylized ticket.
 - **Validate Tokens**: Input multiple tokens and validate their authenticity.
+- **Validate token with QR Code**: With your smartphone you can validate the token scanning the Qr Code.
 - **Simple UI**: Minimalistic frontend using Thymeleaf templates with CSS styling for an intuitive user experience.

 ---